Business adviser and start-up author Kevin Duncan offers his tips for self-preservation when running your own business

 - Occupy your free time.
 You have to work hard when you are establishing a new business and that means putting in lots of extra hours.
 But don't drop all your other interests.
 If you've got a stimulating hobby, you're more likely to properly switch off when you are not working.
 Outside interests are fantastic stress relievers, whether you play sports or enjoy reading, painting or music.
 Adding variety to your life is good for your emotional health; it can also make you more interesting to business contacts.

 - If you have had a good day, reward yourself.
 Running a business is not just about money.
 Find different ways to reward yourself - if you've achieved an important target or finished a tough task by lunchtime, take the rest of the day off - occasionally, at least.
 You need to give yourself credit for your successes - others might be unlikely to do so.
 Recognise your personal achievements.

 - Make over-delivery an exception.
-Many owner-managers are so desperate to please they over-deliver hugely on every job.
+Many owner-managers are so desperate to please they over-deliver on every job.
 When you're a start-up, it's understandable, because you're trying to establish a customer base.
 However, in truth, over-delivery equates to underpayment.
 It adds to your workload.
-Also, your customers will become used to that level of service and expect it.
-You won't be able to increase your prices; and if you then lower delivery, you can lose customers.
+Also, your customers will become used to that level of service and expect it making it difficult to increase your prices or lower delivery without losing customers.
 Give customers a fair price for the service they receive.
 If they expect more, they should be prepared to pay for it.

 - Get your working environment right.
 You won't stay sane, happy, focused and enthusiastic if your working environment is messy or uninspiring.
 Given that running your own business requires daily motivation and reinvention, you must feel comfortable in your workplace.
 Try to keep it clean, tidy and comfortable.
 If you work from home, have a dedicated workspace.